Telstra to buy Digicel Pacific in Australia government-backed $1.6 bln deal - Up News Info

 Article content

-Digicel, a Caribbean telco founded by Irish billionaire Denis O’Brien, is the largest mobile phone carrier in the Pacific, with operations in Papua New Guinea, Fiji, Samoa, Vanuatu and Tahiti – the most lucrative being those in Papua New Guinea.
+Digicel, a Caribbean telco founded by Irish billionaire Denis O’Brien, is the largest mobile phone carrier in the Pacific, with operations in Papua New Guinea, Fiji, Samoa, Vanuatu and Tahiti – the most lucrative being those in Papua New Guinea (PNG).

-The deal includes a $250 million earn-out clause, subject to the performance of the business unit over three years, that could increase the overall value of the deal, Digicel said in a statement.
+Formerly administered by Canberra, PNG has turned increasingly to China for financing.
+It is one of the largest economies in the South Pacific, underpinned by energy and mineral resources.

+The country’s rugged geography has created a natural barrier for telcos to compete with Digicel’s existing infrastructure, with many of PNG’s roughly nine million people spread out over remote villages and highlands.

 The transaction, subject to various government and regulatory approvals, is expected to take up to six months to complete, according to Telstra and Digicel.